Information Age 2001 - present

 - Provide all Americans access to a safe, nutritious and secure food supply.

-What do you believe to be the most important issue included in the USDA’s strategic goals for 2018-2019?
-In your response please explain why you believe this to be so important.
+What do you believe to be the most important issue included in the USDA's strategic goals for 2018-2022?
+In your response please explain why you believe this this/these issues to be so important.

 With all that is going on in agriculture in the “Information Age,” we must begin to look to the future and create plans to meet the needs of the projected 10 billion people that will inhabit the earth in 2050.
 Looking to technological and scientific advancements, conservation, sustainable practices, and climate change, we must make decisions today that will impact the United States and the global community for years to come.
 We must also ask ourselves what the United States’ role is in meeting the needs of the 10 billion inhabitants of the Earth in 2050.